ericsalesdeandrade/number-logic/README.md

 - Package the script as a python module hosted in PackageCloud or similar rather than just scripts.
 The CI/CD pipeline would download this as a package and install it and run the Unit tests on deployment.
+- Build a docker image of the code, store it in a cloud Image Registry and deploy via a Docker container on a server e.g. Kubernetes Pod.
-- Write more detailed documentation and architecture diagrams.
+- Write more detailed documentation/README and architecture diagrams.